Mislav Grgić

-Mislav Grgić (born in 1973 in Osijek, Croatia) is a university professor, scientist, Ph.D. in technical sciences, electrical engineer.
+Mislav Grgić (born in 1973 in Osijek, Croatia) is a university professor, scientist, Ph.D. in technical sciences, and electrical engineer.
 He served as a Dean of FER from 2014 until 2018.
-He is a Head of the Alumni Community of FER since December 2018, with more than 20,000 members, and he is a Special Advisor to the Rector of the University of Zagreb for STEM Disciplines and International Projects.
+He was the Head of the Alumni Community of FER from 2018 until 2022, and he was a Special Advisor to the Rector of the University of Zagreb for STEM Disciplines and International Projects from 2015 until 2022.
 He is a full member of the Academia Europaea - The Academy of Europe and a full member of the Croatian Academy of Engineering.
-He was a science advisor to the President of the Management Board of Končar - Electrical Industry, the largest electrical engineering company in Croatia.
+He was a science advisor to the President of the Management Board of Končar - Electrical Industry,.

 Biography

 Mislav Grgić was born in 1973 in Osijek, Croatia.
-He received B.Sc., M.Sc. and Ph.D. degrees in electrical engineering from the University of Zagreb, Faculty of Electrical Engineering and Computing (FER), Zagreb, Croatia, in 1997, 1998 and 2000, respectively.
+He received B.Sc., M.Sc., and Ph.D. degrees in electrical engineering from the University of Zagreb, Faculty of Electrical Engineering and Computing (FER), Zagreb, Croatia, in 1997, 1998, and 2000, respectively.